ftsinteractivemarketss.jpg

 The Trading Cases

-The standard trading cases we supply are described here.
+The most commonly used trading cases are described here; the full list is at the case website.
 We also have specialized cases (such as the teaching of ethics) which are available on demand.
 At the end of this document, we list the concepts covered by the cases in tabular form.

 Fixed Income Cases